 After her husband’s death in 1991, Mindi received her bachelor’s degree in Health Education and, later, master’s degree in Education with an emphasis in guidance and counseling.
 She completed one of her two internships with Bridge Ministries for Disability Concerns.
 She also volunteered at a camp for families with disabled family members for 7 years.
 She participated as a volunteer for 5 years and as volunteer coordinator and trainer for 2 years.

-Mindi is an auxiliary member of Aging Life Care Association (alca.org) and the National Guardianship Association (guardianship.org).
+Bridge Builders, Ltd is a member of the National Guardianship Association (guardianship.org).